 Growing up, I was always taller than most of my peers, but never towered over them to the extent that I do now.
 I was a freshman in high school, when four days into the new school year I was sent home from school, as my new American Eagle khaki shorts – shorts which many a teenage girl had as part of her back to school wardrobe – were deemed too short by the school administration.
 This was when I realized my height was setting me apart, and I hadn’t even reached my ultimate 6’2” stature yet.

 Back then brands didn’t make a particular effort to cater to all shapes and sizes.
 J.Crew’s tall offerings were restricted to jeans, and inseams were only as long as 34 inches.
 I was thrilled when in 1999, my mom sprung for a pair of Abercrombie & Fitch slouchy bootcut jeans with a 36 inch inseam.
-Abercrombie & Fitch was a different company in 1999 than it would eventually morph into during the 2000s, and the jean weight was a heavier weight, a better quality too.
+Abercrombie & Fitch was a different company in 1999 than the one it would eventually morph into during the 2000s, and the jean weight was a heavier weight, a better quality too.
 I wore them so frequently that they were the only pants I wore to school.
 The rest of the days, I would sport an ensemble with a skirt – which I found were less likely to get me sent home by the school administration.

 Lucindervention is my way of sharing all of the great fitting J.Crew-light-blue-end-on-end-stretch-covered-placket-button-up’s out there.
 I will try on all of the too-short jeans so that you don’t have to.